LJardimDeQueiroz/cluster_credibility/README.md

 # **Cluster credibility function for R**

-The cluster credibility (Jardim de Queiroz et al. 2020) allows to test explicitly different hypotheses of species (or clusters) based on the STACEY's output (Jones, 2017).
+The cluster credibility (Jardim de Queiroz et al. 2020) allows to test explicitly different hypotheses of species (or clusters) based on STACEY's output (Jones, 2017).

-The function requires
+The function requires:
-(1) the clustering output (*txt format) obtained after running SpeciesDelimitationAnalyser (Jones et al., 2015). and
+(1) the clustering output (*txt format) obtained after running SpeciesDelimitationAnalyser (Jones et al., 2015) and
 (2) a list of vectors containing the different clustering hypotheses.